Jeyanthan Brigade

-The Jeyanthan Brigade was an elite infantry formation of the LTTE.
+The Jeyanthan Regiment was an elite infantry formation of the LTTE.
 It was founded on 3 May 1993 and was initially trained under the leadership of Colonel Karuna Amman.
 It was the second oldest and most feared infantry unit of the Tamil Tigers.
 According to LTTE leader Velupillai Prabhakaran, the Sri Lanka Armed Forces feared the Jeyanthan Brigade the most and sought to avoid direct clashes with them.
 The soldiers in the unit all hailed from villages in the Eastern Province.
 Unlike the Charles Anthony Brigade which was only deployed in the North, the Jeyanthan Brigade was deployed in the East as well as the North and played an important role during Second Battle of Elephant Pass.
 The regiment was named after the LTTE's first Eastern Sea Black Tiger, Captain Jeyanthan, who destroyed a Sri Lankan Naval Patrol Vessel off the coast of Point Pedro on 4 May 1991.
 Prabhakaran inaugurated the unit on the 2nd death anniversary of Captain Jeyanthan in 1993.

 The regiment first demonstrated their fighting capabilities during Operation Thavalai (Frog) when they smashed the SLA base at Pooneryn on 11 November 1993.
 The Jeyanthan Brigade lost 91 soldiers in the attack.
 From 1993 onwards, the soldiers of the unit took part in battles across the North Eastern Province from Amparai to Manal Aru to Jaffna.
 Carrying their weapons and supplies and clashing with Sri Lankan troops on the way, their endurance and combat skills were tested to the limit.
-The Brigade's next major battle was in 1996, during the LTTE's Operation ‘Unceasing Waves’ in which the SLA's Mullaitivu army base complex was overrun.
+The brigade's next major battle was in 1996, during the LTTE's Operation ‘Unceasing Waves’ in which the SLA's Mullaitivu army base complex was overrun.
 They joined the resistance to the SLA's ‘Operation Sath Jeya' in 1996 while, simultaneously, fighting on the Batticaloa-Amparai front.
 During Operation Jayasikurui, the Sri Lankan Army concentrated 5 fighting Divisions(50,000 soldiers) for a major offensive to invade the Vanni and smash the LTTE heartland.
 Despite suffering over 150 casualties in a bloody assault on the Vanunathivu military base in Batticaloa, the Jeyanthan brigade still relocated the bulk of their forces towards the Vanni front on Prabhakaran's command and played an instrumental role in halting the SLA advance at Puliyankulam.